andreaferretti/factor-tutorial/README.md

     : fib ( n -- f(n) ) dup 2 < [ ] [ fib-rec ] if ;
     : fib-rec ( n -- f(n) ) [ 1 - fib ] [ 2 - fib ] bi + ;

 (notice the use of `DEFER:` to define two mutually recursive words).
-You can benchmark the running time writing `40 fib` and then pressing Ctrl+T instead of Enter.
+You can benchmark the running time writing `40 fib` and then pressing Ctrl+t instead of Enter.
 You will get timing information, as well as other statistics.
 Programmatically, you can use the `time` word on a quotation to do the same.

 You can also add watches on words, to print inputs and outputs on entry and exit.
 Try writing